Minnesota House could be evenly split, but close races will go to recounts

 Republicans needed to pick up four seats to flip control of the chamber and break the DFL’s trifecta.
 They’ve been talking up the benefits of divided government — one that moves more slowly and does not make new programs.

-“Minnesotans are ready to move on from the expensive two years of Democrat one-party rule,” House Minority Leader Lisa Demuth, R-Cold Spring, said in a statement.
+“Minnesotans are ready to move on from the expensive two years of Democrat one-party rule,” House Minority Leader Lisa Demuth, R-Cold Spring, said in a statement before the election.

 The contest played out largely in the fastest-growing Twin Cities suburbs and exurbs such as Lake Elmo, Shakopee, Lakeville, Chanhassen and Blaine, as well as in St. Cloud, Duluth and the college towns of Winona and St. Peter.